elluck91/cribl-api/README.md

 ```
 filename: {String} Text representing the filename (or relative path) to a log file in /var/log
 filter: {String} Text to filter the log file(s) by
-limit: {number} number of matching entries to retrieve within the log
+limit: {number} number of matching entries to retrieve within the log (default 10)
 ```

 The API checks for the existence of the log file, and performes what's essentially known as 'tail'.